Constacyclic codes with best-known parameters: Introduction

 \subsection{Our contributions}

-In this paper, motivated by \cite{SLD} and generalizing the constructions in \cite{CW, CXD, LGLS, LWS, SL, SLD}, we propose the following general construction for $q$-ary constacyclic codes: first we classify the cyclotomic cosets according to their sizes (that is, two cosets are in the same class if and only if they have the same size), and then we take the defining set as the union of the first half of cosets in each class (we will use the ceiling function and the floor function respectively to achieve ``the first half").
+In this paper, motivated by \cite{SLD} and generalizing the constructions in \cite{CW, CXD, LGLS, LWS, SL, SLD}, we propose the following general construction for $q$-ary constacyclic codes: first we classify the cyclotomic cosets according to their sizes (that is, two cosets are in the same class if and only if they have the same size), and then we take the defining set as the union of the first half of cosets in each class (we sort the cosets in ascending order by their coset leaders and use the ceiling function or the floor function to achieve ``the first half").

 In order to obtain good lower bounds for minimum distance, in this paper we focus on the case when there are exactly two kinds of cyclotomic cosets.
+Even in this case, the codes we construct are not always BCH constacyclic codes; see Example~\ref{ex:not-BCH}.

-For the minimum distance, if $N$ is the number of cyclotomic cosets with maximum size, by construction one may guess that the first $\lfloor N/2 \rfloor$ consecutive elements are in the defining set.
-However, this does not always hold.
+Let $N$ be the number of cyclotomic cosets with maximum size.
+In the above construction, one may guess that the first $\lfloor N/2 \rfloor$ consecutive elements are in the defining set.
+However, this does not always hold; see Example~\ref{ex:deltaN1Nm}.

 The main contributions of this paper are as follows: \begin{itemize} \item We establish the lower bound $\lfloor \frac{qN}{2(q-1)} \rfloor$ on minimum distances for $q$-ary constacyclic codes constructed by using the ceiling function, and the same lower bound in many situations for those codes constructed by using the floor function (see Theorem~\ref{thm:NlNm}).
-This improves the lower bounds on minimum distance in \cite[Theorems 10, 15 and 16]{CW} for some infinite families of $q$-ary negacyclic codes mentioned above.
+This improves the lower bounds on minimum distances in \cite[Theorems 10, 15 and 16]{CW} for some infinite families of $q$-ary negacyclic codes mentioned above.
 Moreover, for some special cases, we obtain better lower bounds on minimum distances (see Theorem~\ref{thm:NlNm2}).

-\item We consider various forms of the length $n$: $n=p$, or $\frac{q^p -1}{rs}$, or $\Phi_{p^{b}}(q)$, or $\Phi_{p_1 p_2}(q)$, where $p$ is a prime, $r$ is the multiplicative order of $\lambda$, $s$ and $b$ are two positive integers, $p_1$ and $p_2$ are two distinct primes, and $\Phi_m(x)$ is the $m$-th cyclotomic polynomial for any integer $m \ge 1$.
+\item We consider $q$-ary constacyclic codes of various lengths $n$: $\frac{q^p -1}{rs}$, or $\Phi_{p^{b}}(q)$, or $\Phi_{p_1 p_2}(q)$, where $p$ is a prime, $r$ is the multiplicative order of $\lambda$, $s$ and $b$ are two positive integers, $p_1$ and $p_2$ are two distinct primes, and $\Phi_m(x)$ is the $m$-th cyclotomic polynomial for any integer $m \ge 1$.
 We obtain many constacyclic codes with optimal, or almost-optimal, or best-known parameters (according to \cite{Grassl}).
+We also present several codes which are better than BCH constacyclic codes. \end{itemize}